Jacob Hantla's Attempt to "Think about these things"

 Apologetic Method

-The following paper can be downloaded in an easier-to-read pdf version with additional footnotes and bibliography.
+The following paper can be version with additional footnotes and bibliography.
 It is may be easier for you to read that document than this:

 Most of the discussions relating to the methods of apologetics are centered around how to do apologetics.
 However, the most important issues surrounding the methods of apologetics are the character of the apologist and the presuppositions of the apologetic.
 Christian apologetics must do more than convince one of the plausibility or probability of theism; apologetics must point apologist and skeptic alike to a true knowledge of the God of the Bible and the worldview that flows from that knowledge.